Dead2/CryptoGoblin/README.md

 # Fork of XMR-Stak-CPU - Monero mining software

-Forked from https://github.com/fireice-uk/xmr-stak-cpu and the donation mining still goes to him.
+Forked from https://github.com/fireice-uk/xmr-stak-cpu and part of the donation mining still goes to him.
-If you want to donate to Dead2, my XMR address is
+If you want to donate directly to me (Dead2), my XMR address is
 ```
 45obtQLBPgyZL8Xb4qFFdZQLZugJzkHUo7oHeKd2zZSmfjxRg6WKhAjD4o1eb6LjK1RY2V4sp1nmDAity9Ks9NvZHw8z1EL
 ```

-This fork makes LTO compilation possible, and contains a build script that compiles using LTO and an insane collection of CFLAGS.
+This fork makes LTO compilation possible, and contains a build script that compiles using LTO and a collection of CFLAGS that might provide you with a benefit.

 ## build.sh
-You should not use this unless you know what you are doing.
-This might break things in so many ways.
-Many/most of these flags should be pruned away, but that takes time.

-I only post this due to popular demand, not because it is pretty, safe, or even good settings for everyone.
-Besides, I'd really rather keep it to myself. :P

 This will build with LTO enabled, and some really aggressive optimization flags.
-BAD IDEA(TM)

-If you are lucky, this might give you anything from 0% to 15% improvement, if you are not lucky, it could give you -30% or even crash randomly, who knows..
+If you are lucky, this might give you anything from 0% to 15% improvement, if you are not lucky it could be a couple percent slower.

-Are you sufficiently warned by now?
-I hope so :)

 To use this, instead of running cmake directly, run:
 ./build.sh